 When spring is in the air, motorcycles are everywhere.
 Do you long for the freedom that comes with riding on the open road?
 Then it's critical to respect your machine and improve your skills throughout your lifetime.

-But that's only half the story when it comes to motorcycle safety.
+But that's only half the story.
 Motorists interested only in four-wheeled vehicles still have a major responsibility in keeping motorcyclists safe on the road.

 In recognition of